kotamine/piecemealR/docs/02-Essentials.md

 ### Environment

 A function, formally known as a *closure*, consists of its arguments (called *formals*), a body, and an *environment*.
-An *environment*  is a collection of existing objects at the time when the function is created [Kota, what are those objects?
-Are they, for example, file locations?].
+An *environment*  is a collection of existing R objects at the time when the function is created.
 Functions created at the *top level* have `.GlobalEnv` as their environments (R may refer to it as `R_GlobalEnv` as well).